November 03, 2016

 Larimer County is divided into two areas ("B" & "C") by wildfire hazard area and roofing requirements.
 Area "B" is the foothill and mountain areas; area "C" is along the Front Range.
 Due to the prevalence of shrink/swell soils in Larimer County, especially along the Front Range, an engineered footing and foundation plan or a site-specific soils report indicating non-expansive soil will be required on all home sites in area "C".

-New subdivisions already have soil reports done at development and are flagged to whether engineered footings and foundations are required.
-These new requirements apply to old subdivisions, means and bounds parcels, and 35 acre subdivisions or tracts that are in area "C".
-If their soils report indicated that foundations can be poured on conventional spread footings, then the county's minimum footings standards may be used and engineered foundation not required.
-Otherwise, Engineered footings and foundations will be required.
+New subdivisions already have soil reports done at the development stage, and are flagged as to whether engineered footings and foundations are required.
+These prescriptive requirements apply to older subdivisions, metes and bounds parcels, and 35-acre subdivisions or tracts in area "C".
+If their soils report indicated that foundations can be poured on conventional spread footings, then the county's minimum footings standards may be used and engineered foundation designs are not required.
+Otherwise, engineered footings and foundations will be required.

-Other Colorado Registered Engineered Foundation Requirements:
+Other Colorado Registered Engineered foundation requirements include: